-Although you can't earn a certificate in actuarial science via online learning, you can find on-campus options for this program.
-Alternatively, you could enroll in an online actuarial science course.
+Students have the option of pursing an online certificate in actuarial science or enrolling in an online actuarial science course.
 Read more about your options for studying actuarial science, and explore some of the course topics covered in certificate programs.
 Get info on certification and job options for actuaries.
 Schools offering Risk Management degrees can also be found in these popular choices.

 Can I Pursue an Online Certificate in Actuarial Science?

-At this time, there are no degree or certificate programs in actuarial science offered via the Internet.
-However, some organizations do offer a Web-based actuarial science fundamentals course.
+It is possible to earn an online certificate in actuarial science, though on-campus programs are much more common.
+The 12 credit certificate can be completed on a part-time basis, allowing students to continue working at the same time.
+Another option is to take web-based actuarial science fundamentals course that are offered through various organizations.
 This course is fully online and requires you to have a computer with Internet access.
 Included in the course are case studies, readings and activities, a resource library, practice exercises, tests and a discussion forum to communicate with fellow students.
-If you're interested in a certificate program in actuarial science, you'll need to pursue an on-campus program, which may be offered through a university's professional studies or continuing education department.
+Finally, you have the option of pursuing an on-campus program, which may be offered through a university's professional studies or continuing education department.

 What Will I Learn?

 Actuarial science relies heavily on economic theories and principles, mathematics and statistics.
-An online learning course in actuarial science may cover the following topics:
+A student pursing an online certificate in actuarial science would likely take the following courses:

 What Can I Do With a Certificate in Actuarial Science?